planetoftheweb/rayveal/docs/slides/demo.md

 ---

-# Multiple slides
+# Multiple Documents

-You can use multiple markdown files within the same project, just add a file in the `docs/slides` folder.
+It assumes you want to write multiple markdown files within the same project, just add a file in the `docs/slides` folder.

 <small>Press the `m` key to show [sidebar menu](https://github.com/denehyg/reveal.js-menu).
 You can _use_ it to jump to different slideshows.
 This list is created using the gulp build process, which generates an `index.json` file for you as you add more markdown files to the `docs/slides` folder.</small>